 There are two types of teeth discolorations that happen normally:

 These stains are caused by extrinsic factors and can be divided into two categories.
 The majority of tooth discoloration are extrinsic in nature and appear as brown integuments.

 - Some compounds may get incorporated into pellicle in your teeth and produce a stain as a result of their basic color or chromogens in your diet or substances habitually placed in the mouth

 - Some other compounds may be caused by chemical interaction at the tooth surface.

-I am covering here the reason of external staining as list of factors responsible for Internal staining is long enough.
-Shall cover it in other article.
+We are covering here the reason of external staining as the list of factors responsible for internal staining is long enough.
+We Shall cover it in other article.

-These bacteria that are present in plaque, deposits coloured substances onto the tooth surface.
-Colour of the stains varies from one strain of bacteria to other like green, yellow, blue, black, orange etc. They tend to reoccur after removal.
+These bacteria that are present in plaque, deposits colored substances onto the tooth surface.
+Color of the stains varies from one strain of bacteria to other like green, yellow, blue, black, orange etc. They still tend to reoccur after removal.

-It occurs by food substance having a strong colouring characteristic like tea, coffee, berries etc. Apart from direct staining of teeth, too acidic or too sugary food or drinks stain teeth.
+It occurs by food substance having a strong coloring characteristic like tea, coffee, berries etc. Apart from direct staining of teeth, too acidic or too sugary food or drinks stain teeth.

 Some mouth and teeth conditions may make a person more prone to staining like enamel defects, minute fracture lines, salivary dysfunction, poor oral hygiene, microscopic pits and fissures on teeth.